 It was then that I realized that I missed working directly with individuals.
 As much as I loved directing and developing programs and supervising other clinicians, it was not enough.
 I was compelled to personally help people grow and thrive.
 That’s when I left to open LA Concierge Psychologist.

 I wanted to develop a different kind of therapy practice.
 After much thought, I developed my concierge model of care.
 Though the types of clients I serve seem so different (parents, emerging adults, and unhappy professionals), they all share a common thread.
 They feel stuck and need support moving forward and cultivating a healthy, thriving life.
 (I could go on further, but this about page is already so long!)

 My Other Professional Endeavors

-A respected leader in the mental health community, I’m currently a board member of the Los Angeles County Psychological Association (LACPA).
+A respected leader in the mental health community, I’m currently a board member of the Los Angeles County Psychological Association (LACPA) and the Disability Community Resource Center (DCRC).
 I regularly present at professional conferences.
-I’ve been quoted on various topics in approximately 50 different articles.
+I’ve been quoted on various topics in over 50 different articles.
 I’ve provided quotes on issues such as helping emerging adults successfully transition to adulthood, working with adolescents and young adults on the Autism Spectrum, and finding work-life balance as a busy professional.
 If you’re curious, I sometimes share my media mentions on my Facebook page.
 Most recently, I co-authored a chapter in a book.
 It focuses on helping individuals with language-based learning disabilities successfully transition to college and adulthood.

 As a passion project, I developed a psychological services department with a mission to provide affordable, high-quality assessment and therapy services to underserved populations.
-Through that project, I supervise post-doctoral psychology fellows and newly licensed psychologists.
+Through that project, I supervise post-doctoral psychology fellows and newly licensed psychologists doing psychological assessment and therapy.
 I also mentor several undergraduate students through UCLA’s alumni mentorship program.